-Note: All Radon Testing/ Measurements must be provided by a person certified by the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB)
+NOTE: All Radon Testing/ Measurements must be provided by a person certified by the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).
+And after January 1, 2019, all radon tests must be performed by a Minnesota Department of Health (MDH) licensed radon professional.

 - New Construction.
-At a minimum, install a Passive sub-slab depressurization system as noted in the Criteria and as required by the Minnesota State Building Code for single family new construction.
-Although not required, we encourage an Activesystem to meet the Minnesota Department of Health Gold Standard for new construction. - 2.
-Rehab (without envelope improvement).
-Radon testing must be conducted in accordance with item number 4.
-Testing (as noted below).
+At a minimum, install a Passive sub-slab depressurization system as noted in the Criteria and as required by the Minnesota State Building Code for single family New Construction.
+Although not required, we encourage an Active system to meet the Minnesota Department of Health Gold Standard for New Construction. - Rehab (without envelope improvement).
+Radon testing must be conducted in accordance with item number 4, Testing (as noted below).
 If the radon testing results in a reading of 4 pCi/L or more, a mitigation system must be installed in accordance with item number 5.
 Radon Mitigation (as noted below). - 3.
 Rehab (with envelope improvements).
-Radon testing must be conducted in accordance with item number 4.
-Testing (as noted below).
+Radon testing must be conducted in accordance with item number 4, Testing (as noted below).
 If the radon testing results in a reading of 4 pCi/L or more a mitigation system must be installed in accordance with item number 5.
 Radon Mitigation (as noted below). - a.
-When to Test: - Prior to construction.
-Early detection of the presence of radon above the EPA recommendations action level of 4 pCi/L could result in a more cost-effective rehab if the work scope identifies and addresses mitigation measures early in the development of the project; Or, - ii.
+When to Test: - i.
+Prior to construction.
+Early detection of the presence of radon above the EPA recommendations action level of 4 pCi/L could result in a more cost-effective rehab if the work scope identifies and addresses mitigation measures early in the development of the project; or, - ii.
 After construction.
-Rather than testing prior construction, it's acceptable to include a Passive system in the scope of work without testing.
+Rather than testing prior to construction, it's acceptable to include a Passive system in the scope of work without testing.
 After construction is complete, but before occupancy, test for radon and activate the system if needed. - 4.
 Testing.
 The lowest livable level must be tested when the project is complete (and prior to occupancy) following the ANSI-AARST testing protocol using a continuous radon monitor or simultaneous testing using two short-term test devices that are approved by the American Association of Radon Scientist and Technologist (AARST) National Radon Proficiency Program (NRPP); or National Radon Safety Board (NRSB).
-Testing should always be conducted in the lowest livable level and by devices approved by the AARST-NRPP.
+Testing must always be conducted in the lowest livable level and by devices approved by the AARST-NRPP.
+All testing conducted after January 1, 2019 must conform to the MDH Radon Licensing rules.

 - 5. Radon Mitigation.
 In homes where a radon mitigation system is installed, the mitigation system must meet the following requirements: - a.
 The system must be installed by a nationally certified radon contractor or radon mitigation service provider listed on the Minnesota Department of Health's website.
-Mitigation work must meet the requirements of the ASTM E2121 "Standard Practice of Installing Radon Mitigation Systems in Existing Low-Rise Residential Buildings" standard. - b.
+Mitigation work must meet the requirements of the ANSI/ AARST soil gas Mitigation Standards for Existing Homes, SGM-SF 2017 standard.
+After January 1, 2019, the mitigation system must conform to the MDU Licensing rules and be installed by an MDH licensed radon mitigation contractor. - b.
 Where mitigation is performed, a post-test must be provided to verify that radon levels are below 4 pCi/L. - c.
-Test results must be provided to the homeowner along with supplemental information on radon as specified in ASTM E2121 Section 7.7. - 6.
+Test results must be provided to the homeowner along with supplemental information on radon as specified in ANSI-AARST SGM-SF 2017, Section 10.3. - 6.
 Exterior System.
 An exterior Radon mitigation system is not allowed.

-Resources and Links: See Chapter 8 of this Overlay and Guide
+Resources and Links: Refer to Chapter 8 of this Overlay and Guide.